-One of our most productive and reliable Cherry varieties, the Lambert Cherry Tree has been grown in the Pacific Northwest for over almost 150 years and is still in commercial production.
+One of our most productive and reliable Cherry varieties, the Lambert Cherry Tree has been grown in the Pacific Northwest for over 150 years and is still in commercial production.
 Lambert Cherry features large, dark-red, richly flavorful, heart-shaped fruit which ripens in early to mid-July.
 This is a great fruit tree to grow in the Pacific Northwest.

 Help your bare root trees succeed with our Transplanting Bundle found here.

 Site and Soil: Cherries like 1/2 day to full sun and well-drained soil.

 Rootstock Description: Mazzard is a standard rootstock for sweet cherries.
 Vigorous, more tolerant of wet soils than Mahaleb (but good drainage still required).
 Resistant to root-knot nematodes and oak-root fungus.

 Pollination Requirements: Requires another Sweet Cherry for cross-pollination.
 We suggest Royal Ann or Sam.

 Hardiness: Hardy to about minus 20° F. or below.